-

 Among the projects Ali has been involved with are the creation of an Olive Garden in the churchyard for reflection, and a Tree of Life mosaic and a Celtic Cross mosaic, made from fragments of glass.
 The church produced some display boards with photos of all the areas of activity, and also displayed comments from people who had come along to the various activities.

-Ali’s involvement with St Mary’s Church began when she inspired volunteers to clear an overgrown part of the churchyard to create a reflective space to mark the Queen’s Jubilee in 2022.
+Ali’s involvement with St Mary’s Church began when she inspired the community to volunteer to clear an overgrown part of the churchyard to create a reflective space to mark the Queen’s Jubilee in 2022.
 The Olive Garden and Tree of Life mosaic were dedicated to be used for prayer and worship.
 It was also part of the church's journey towards becoming more eco-friendly.

 Another project that involved members of the local community coming together was the Celtic-style mosaic cross that was originally created to stand in the churchyard.
 Around 20 local residents worked on the art project, which involved placing coloured glass onto a wooden structure.
 It included Biblical images, as well as symbols representing God the Father, Son and Holy Spirit.